MrHuds0n/discovery/README.md

 When creating the instance of `disco` you can specify options in the constructor.

 - `key`: Your api key.
 This is mandatory.
+- `api`: Should the api URL ever change, you can specify a different one.
 - `noFormat`: This will make every function return unformatted Discovery API object keys.
 These do not adhere to StandardJS style guidelines for naming functions.

 ### Functions